 Alcohol is among the most commonly used addictive substances in the U.S. and worldwide.
 Despite its legality in most areas and high availability, alcohol, when used in excess, can lead to a myriad of physical, emotional, and social issues.
 If a person drinks alcohol consistently for an extended period, the brain and body become used to its chemical presence—a condition known as dependence.
+When this occurs, it may indeed be dangerous to quit drinking cold turkey.

 Once dependence takes hold, if the individual attempts to quit or cut back, they will encounter uncomfortable, sometimes painful, and even life-threatening withdrawal effects.
 Indeed, although legal and commonplace in many cultures, alcohol withdrawal is one of the most dangerous kinds of withdrawal if the dependence is severe.